What is a Data Breach? 7 Most Common Causes of Data Breach

 Causes:

-Poor configurations and exposures via APIs regularly occur as a result of base misconfigurations or vulnerabilities of cloud platforms, web applications, or network infrastructure.
+Poor configurations and exposures via APIs regularly occur due to base misconfigurations or vulnerabilities of cloud platforms, web applications, or network infrastructure.

-The security settings which are defective and for instance, have weak access controls, unchanged default configurations or permissions misconfigurations can be accidentally used by hackers or unauthorized users to gain access or exposure of sensitive data and/or services.
+The defective security settings and for instance, weak access controls, unchanged default configurations or permissions misconfigurations can be accidentally used by hackers or unauthorized users to gain access or exposure of sensitive data and/or services.

 Also, the APIs (Application Programming Interfaces) used to access the cloud services or web applications can be exposed to attackers, so they may be able to get unauthorized access, manipulate data or execute malicious actions.